 Terracotta pots have a timeless beauty and can last for several years if given some TLC once and a while.
-One of the advantages of using terracotta pots is that they can absorb water, and help prevent over-watering (I use them for all of my succulents and cacti).
+One of the advantages of using terracotta pots is that they absorb water, and help prevent over-watering (I use them to grow all of my succulents and cactus plants).

-But, terracotta pots also absorb fertilizers, salts and other chemicals in the water.
-Over time, these will build up and create a crusty residue on your beautiful pots.
+But, terracotta pots also absorb fertilizers, salts and other chemicals that are in the water.
+Over time, these chemicals will build up and create a crusty residue on your beautiful clay pots.

-The good news is, it doesn’t take much time to give new life to your terracotta pots.
-Don’t buy new pots, you can save yourself tons of money with just a little elbow grease.
+The good news is, it doesn’t take much time to give new life to your crusty old terracotta pots.
+So why buy brand new terracotta pots when you can save yourself tons of money with just a little elbow grease.
 Check this out, I recently got a bunch of free clay pots from a nice lady on Craigslist.
-There were about 25 various sized pots in total, awesome score!
-These are old and looking worse for wear, but I can see the beauty that lies beneath all that grime.
+There were about 25 various sized terracotta pots in total – awesome score, right?!
+The clay pots are very old and they looked nasty, but I could see the beauty that lies beneath all that crusted on grime.

 How To Clean Terracotta Pots

-Step 2: Soak pots in vinegar/water solution.
+Step 2: Soak clay pots in vinegar/water solution.
 Ideally, you would use 1 cup of white vinegar (5% acidity) for every 3-4 cups of water.
 The less vinegar you use, the longer you’ll need to soak the pots.
-Completely submerge the pots in the solution.
+Completely submerge the clay pots in the solution.
 You may hear a sizzling sounds or see bubbles.
-Don’t worry; that’s a combination of the vinegar doing it’s job at dissolving the buildup, and the pot absorbing the water.
-I start by soaking the pots for 20-30 minutes.
+Don’t worry; that’s a combination of the vinegar doing it’s job at dissolving the crusty buildup, and the clay pot absorbing the water.
+I start by soaking crusty clay pots for 20-30 minutes.
 If the buildup wipes or scrubs off easily, they’re done.
-Otherwise, I’ll soak them longer.
+Otherwise, I’ll soak the pots longer.
 Keep checking until all the residue is easy to remove.
 You may need to use your brush to scrub it off.

-For really tough crusty buildup, you can soak the pot in pure vinegar (here I’m just soaking the rim of the pot where the buildup is the worse).
-If you soak the entire pot in vinegar, you might want to soak it in water afterward to dilute the vinegar that the pot absorbed.
+For really tough crusty buildup, you can soak the pot in pure vinegar (here I’m just soaking the rim of the pot where the buildup is the worst).
+If you soak the entire terracotta pot in vinegar, you should soak it in water afterward to dilute the vinegar the pot absorbed.

-Can you believe these are the same pots?
-Seriously, this took about 30 minutes of my time (not counting the time I let the pots soak, and the time it took for the dishwasher to run) and I have what look like brand new terracotta pots.
-I’m pretty sure it’s been several years since these pots have been cleaned (if ever).
+Can you believe these are the same terracotta pots?
+Seriously, this took about 30 minutes of my time (not counting the time I let the pots soak, and the time it took for the dishwasher to run).
+Now I have what look like brand new terracotta pots.
+I’m pretty sure it’s been several years since these terracotta pots have been cleaned (if ever).
 It’s good practice to clean terracotta pots every time you use them to keep them looking beautiful, and prevent pests and diseases.